Advice about how to lose weight is everywhere: on the internet, in print publications, by word of mouth, and on television.

-Calories from fat, carbohydrates and protein each affect the body in different ways.
-For example, substituting protein calories for carb and fat calories is proven to reduce appetite and cravings, rev up metabolism, and optimize the release of hormones involved in the regulation of weight.
+Calories from fat, carbohydrates, and protein each affect the body in different ways.
+For example, substituting protein calories for carb and fat calories are proven to reduce appetite and cravings, rev up metabolism, and optimize the release of hormones involved in the regulation of weight.
 (6, 7, 8)

 5. Move More and Eat Less

 While it’s a biological fact that in order to lose stored fat, more calories must be burned than the amount being taken in, it’s not that simple.